The Hydrogen Intensity and Real-time Analysis eXperiment: 256-Element Array Status and Overview: Introduction

 These science goals are highly synergistic with those of the SKA\cite{2015aska.confE.174B} and its precursors.
 For example, the combined MeerKLASS\cite{2017arXiv170906099S} and \hirax\ intensity mapping surveys will have the potential to produce a cosmological analysis over a redshift range of $0 \lesssim z \lesssim 2.5$, with contrasting systematic challenges from the differing observing modes and instruments.
+HIRAX will share significant overlap with the proposed SKA1-MID intensity mapping survey\cite{2015aska.confE..19S,2020PASA...37....7S} in terms of sky area ($\Omega_{\rm SKA1-MID} \approx$ 20,000 deg$^2$; in Figure~\ref{fig:survey_overlap} this covers most of the southern sky) and redshift range ($0<z_{\rm SKA1-MID}<3.06$), which will be useful for validation and testing systematics.
+At the same time, HIRAX will be complementary to the SKA1-MID single dish and interferometer intensity mapping surveys in terms of angular scales probed, which leads to complementary scientific constraints as discussed in Section~\ref{s:analysis}.
 The blind \hone\ absorber surveys with \hirax\ will extend observations beyond the redshift limits of ongoing surveys, such as the MeerKAT Absorption Line Survey (MALS\cite{mals2016}), to investigate the relationship between cold atomic gas and the evolution of star formation and AGN activity.

-In these proceedings, we present the current status and design of \hirax-256, as well as the analysis work that has been done to inform these design choices.
+In this work, we present the current status and design of \hirax-256, as well as the analysis work that has been done to inform these design choices.
 In Section~\ref{s:instrument} we introduce the instrument and briefly outline the various sub-components.
 Section~\ref{s:analysis} overviews the forecasted cosmological constraints and current analysis methodologies.
 In Section~\ref{s:requirements} we describe how forecasts and analysis of simulated data have constrained the design of the instrument, and finally in Section~\ref{s:conclusions} we discuss the current status of the project.